History Graduate Student Handbook

 4. No student who receives a final grade of C or lower in a History graduate course will be eligible for an assistantship the following semester.

-5. No student with more than one incomplete grade at the beginning of the spring semester will be eligible to retain their assistantship for that semester.
+5. No student with more than one incomplete grade at the start of the spring semester can retain their assistantship for that semester.

 6. No second-year student with an incomplete grade at the beginning of the fall semester will be eligible for an assistantship for that semester.